yeppog/tp/docs/UserGuide.md

 Format: `task purge`

-- The currently-set filter will remain even after the purge to prevent possible confusion.
+- Any active filter(s) will remain even after the purge to prevent possible confusion.

 ### Clearing all entries : `clear`